nfqakademija/docker/README.md

 * Add a break point in the code:
   * Click on the area near line numbers.
 Red circle should appear (E.g. near `echo "Hello world`)
 * Open some some page in the browser (E.g. at http://127.0.0.1:8000/test.php)
-* Broswer should stop and in PHPStorm will wait for mappings to be configured:
+* Browser should stop and in PHPStorm will wait for mappings to be configured:
   * In the `Debugger` tab (bottom left panel) you should see:
     `Can't find a source position.
 Server with name 'nfqKickStartDocker' doesn't exist.`
   * Click on `Configure servers`